wmtorode/ColourfulFlashPoints/README.md

 ```

 `useHmAnimation` - controls whether the Heavy Metal animation is used (true) or the standard one (false).
+this will also affect the contract card used in the contract list screen.
 **Note: Heavy Metal DLC is not required to use the animation**

 `flashpointPrefix` - the prefix used to match this marker to a flashpoint based on its ID. any flashpoint whose ID